fedimint/fedimint/scripts/README.md

 * `final-checks.sh` - Checks to run before opening a PR
 * `mprocs-user-shell.sh` - Helper script that prepares the mprocs setup (generate some blocks, fund wallet, …)
 * `tmuxinator.sh` - Sets up a complete fedimint federation with Lightning gateway in tmux
+* `mprocs.sh` - Sets up a complete fedimint federation with Lightning gateway in mprocs